xzackli/PowerSpectra.jl/README.md

 ## Notes

-- currently working on EE
+- currently working on TE